Does Wall Insulation Really Matter for Energy Planning?

 For older Illinois homes, the wall assembly is often the largest source of heat loss that doesn't get addressed during routine upgrades.
-Unlike attic insulation, which is relatively easy to add, wall insulation traditionally required opening up the walls from the inside or outside — a disruptive and expensive project.
+Unlike attic insulation, which is relatively easy to add, wall insulation traditionally required opening up the walls from the inside or outside, a disruptive and expensive project.
 Insulated siding changes that equation.

-What Insulated Siding Actually Does
+What Does Insulated Siding Actually Do?

-Standard vinyl or fiber cement siding provides almost no insulating value.
-It's a weather barrier — it keeps water out — but it doesn't meaningfully slow heat transfer through the wall.
+Standard siding is a weather barrier: it keeps water out, but it doesn't meaningfully slow heat transfer through the wall.
+Insulated siding, installed as part of or directly behind the siding product, changes that:

 • Reduces thermal bridging through wall studs (which are poor insulators despite being inside an otherwise insulated wall)